Diabetes is a condition with your body that causes blood glucose (sugar) levels to rise higher than normal.

 In type 1 diabetes, the body does not produce insulin.
 The body breaks down the sugars and starches you eat into a simple sugar called glucose, which it uses for energy.
 Insulin is a hormone that the body needs to get glucose from the bloodstream into the cells of the body.
 As stated by The New York Times, “Weakness, weight loss, frequent urination, and excessive hunger and thirst are among the initial symptoms.
 Patients with type 1 diabetes need to take daily insulin for survival.”

-Although type 1 diabetes can develop at any age, it’s more likely to appear in children, teens and young adults.
+Although type 1 diabetes can develop at any age, it’s more likely to appear in children, teens, and young adults.
 As recommended by the American Diabetes Association, “With the help of insulin therapy and other treatments, even young children can learn to manage their condition and live long, healthy lives.
 Currently, no one knows how to prevent type 1 diabetes.”

 Type 2 diabetes is the most common form of diabetes and is mostly found in adults.
-It is preventable and usually stems from poor diet.
+It is preventable and usually stems from a poor diet.

 This form of diabetes occurs when the body isn’t making enough insulin during pregnancy.
-According to the Centers for Disease Control and Prevention, gestational diabetes can develop during pregnancy in women who don’t already have diabetes, and affects about 2% to 10% of pregnant women in the U.S. every year.
+According to the Centers for Disease Control and Prevention, gestational diabetes can develop during pregnancy in women who don’t already have diabetes and affects about 2% to 10% of pregnant women in the U.S. every year.